fairandsmart/right-consent/_docs/04-configuration.md

 It is possible to set an instance name.
 That name allows you to have several instances running on the the same database.
 All tables will be prefixed using that instance name.
 Keep it uppercase.

+The fixed language can be specified here and will be propagated to the frontend as the default model creation language.
+ONce a language has been set, it is stored in the instance database and connot be updated later without creating a new instance.
+Available languages are 'en' and 'fr'.

-If the data.import option is set to true, some model samples will be imported at the start.
+If the import-data option is set to true, some model samples will be imported at the start.
 Otherwise, the database will be kept empty.
+Samples models are imported at first start using the configure language.

 The home folder config will host receipts and other files needed by the instance.